Planning the Perfect Wine Country Picnic

 - Our salad consisted of arugula, figs, herbed goat cheese and some gorgeous tomatoes, which were simply lovely with a drizzle of olive oil and a squeeze of fresh lemon juice.

-- Pick a large enough basket, like this one that Hayneedle so kindly provided us with.
+- Pick a large enough basket.
 That way, you aren’t carrying a bunch of things or making multiple trips to the car.

 - A tray will make serving wine and steadying plates much easier than trying to balance them on the picnic blanket.
 Packing a cutting board and a knife is also great for any last-minute prep and serving.